-Students enrolled in the Kinesiology major leading to the Bachelor of Science degree in the Department of Kinesiology may complete an alternative track to Integrative Studies in Biological and Physical Sciences that consists of the following courses: Chemistry 141 and 161, Physics 231 and 251, and Physiology 250.
-The completion of Chemistry 161, and Physics 251 satisfies the laboratory requirement.
-Chemistry 141 and 161, Physics 231 and 251, and Physiology 250 may be counted toward both the alternative track and the requirements for the major referenced in item 2 a below.
+Students enrolled in the Kinesiology major leading to the Bachelor of Science degree in the Department of Kinesiology may complete an alternative track to Integrative Studies in Biological and Physical Sciences that consists of the following courses: Chemistry 141 and 161, Kinesiology 251, and Physiology 250.
+The completion of Chemistry 161, and Kinesiology 251 satisfies the laboratory requirement.
+Chemistry 141 and 161, Kinesiology 251, and Physiology 250 may be counted toward both the alternative track and the requirements for the major referenced in item 2.a. below.

-ternative track and the requirements for the major referenced in item 2.a. below.
 The University's Tier II writing requirement for the Kinesiology major is met by completing Kinesiology 345 or 445.
 Those courses are referenced in item 2.d. below.